m-reiter/klima/INSTALL_en.md

 The dollar sign ($) symbolises the shell prompt and should not be entered.

 Some commands need root rights.
 These are recognisable by the "sudo" prefix and should be executed by a user with appropriate sudo rights.
-All other commands should be executed as user "klima" which will created in the course of installation.
+All other commands should be executed as user "klima" which will be created in the course of installation.
 Before executing these commands you therefore need to log in as "klima" or execute a

     $ su - klima